CtrlK

 Conciseness

-The content is fairly comprehensive but includes some unnecessary elements like the 'When to Use' section (which is a tautology), the 'Related SDKs' table (largely redundant with installation section), and the Key Types Reference table which lists types Claude would already understand from the code examples.
-The best practices section contains generic advice Claude already knows.
-However, the code examples themselves are lean and well-structured.
+The skill is mostly efficient with executable code examples, but includes some unnecessary content like the 'When to Use' and 'Limitations' boilerplate sections, the 'Related SDKs' table (Claude knows these), and the Key Types Reference table which largely restates what's already demonstrated in the code examples.
+The best practices section contains some obvious advice Claude already knows.

 2 / 3